rivasmig/Logic-Prompting/README.md

 # ----NOTE----
 I'm just starting this out still, *real* progress hasn't been made yet.
 But still feel free to explore if somehow you found this project.

+## Goals

+The goals for this repo is to have a centralized software with the following features:
+  - easy to use logic prompting ui tools for captioning and creating media (images, video, sound, and hopefully someday - video games)
+ - users can turn that data into text-image pairs for generative ai training
+ - users can upload that data to a cloud enviornment that has other users data as well (to easily accumulate a large amount of text-image data to train the model)
+ - users can download the data stored in that cloud location
+ - users can access pretrained models that have been trained by all the data uploaded to the cloud
+ - users can train their own data over most generative ai models, or over a pretrained model
+ - users can generate media based off these pretrained models, and logic prompting tools

+ Other goals also include:
+ - using newest research (https://arxiv.org/pdf/2307.08041.pdf) to have THIS version of the model to use.
+This is also favored because a system like logic prompting would benefit from an LLM generating media vs a diffusion model.
+Though, collecting the data is the first priority

 # Logic Prompting Technical Documentation

 ## Overview